haridas/haridas.github.com/src/articles/find-the-absolute-path-in-shell-script.rst

  #sh shell.sh
  Absolute PATH : /usr/local

-I hope the output of the script explained every thing.
+I hope the output of the script explained everything.
 So you can use it in your projects to detect the current path automatically.
 Hope you enjoyed this hack.